tBilby/tBilby/README.md

 **Installation**

-Currently, the installation of tbilby is only available from source.
+Since this is work in progress, currently, the installation of tbilby is only available from source.

 Clone the repository, install the requirements, and then install the software: